Regular & Precise Feedback: Gen Z Solutions 3

 This is the kind of feedback Generation Z has been used to getting in their school career.
 It is generated from a test of some form, most often an examination.

-The diagram above is an excerpt from a spreadsheet which came into common use around a decade ago.
+The diagram above is an excerpt from a spreadsheet which came into common use around 10 to 15 years ago.
 The Qs represent questions on an examination paper, for any subject, and how well each student performed on each one.
 This one has three colours, based on a traffic light methodology but I have seen (and been responsible for) more.

 From this each student can have their own version which identifies priority areas for revision and practice.
 It is good feedback for teachers too, in that whatever the topic was for Q3 has clearly been taught well but there is much to do for Q9.
 It offers a much higher level of precision that being told you got 62% or a B.